 The idea behind the Arctic Henge is to harness the Midnight Sun by the Arctic Circle.

-The instigator for the Arctic Henge was the hotel manager of Hotel Norðurljós, Erlingur Thoroddsen, who sadly died in December 2015.
+The instigator of the Arctic Henge was the hotel manager of Hotel Norðurljós, Erlingur Thoroddsen, who sadly died in December 2015.
 The artist Haukur Halldórsson designed the Arctic Henge.

-When the Arctic Henge will be finished it will be 52 meters in diameter with an 8-meter high column with a crystal on the top, which will light up the Arctic Henge.
+When the Arctic Henge is finished (if it will be finished) it will be 52 meters in diameter with an 8-meter-high column with a crystal on the top, which will light up the Arctic Henge.

 By the Arctic Henge - the sun kind of ruined the colours of this photo